 If you don’t want to get the tool online, you should also be able to get one of these from any auto store.
 Please be very careful with this tool though, pulling too hard can potentially destroy the electronics and joints inside the laptop.

 3) OPEN AND HAMMER

-Remember the first “just hammer” method?
-This one is pretty much the same, but it requires opening up the laptop – That is, hammering from inside of the casing inside.
+To follow up with the above “just hammer” method, this one is pretty much the same.
+But it requires opening up the laptop, that is, hammering from inside of the casing.
 This is particularly good if you can’t get the suction cups to work properly.
-But of course, a gentle reminder that you need to know how to put the laptop back afterward…
+But of course, a gentle reminder that you need to know how to reassemble the laptop back afterward…

 4) THE COVER-UP